aaron-zou/fusionseg/README.md

 # FusionSeg: Learning to combine motion and appearance for fully automatic segmention of generic objects in videos

+Fork that adds a post-processing DenseCRF stage to improve the accuracy of the segmentation.
+Also makes some minor improvements to the main scripts.

+Relies on Efficient Inference in Fully Connected CRFs with Gaussian Edge potentials (Krahenbuhl and Koltun).

+## Original repository

 The following repository contains pretrained models for FusionSeg video object segementation method.

 Please visit our [project page](http://vision.cs.utexas.edu/projects/fusionseg/) for the paper and visual results.